claudy/Highpointers-Konvention-2022/registration.md

 # Questions and Answers
 Q: Do I have to sign this liability waiver?
 <br/>A: Yes.
 And do mail it in with your registration form.
-We'll make you sign it at the check-in table if you don't.
+If not received with registration, it must be completed on-site prior to participation in Konvention activities.

 Q: I'm under 18.
 Why does my parent or guardian have to sign?
 <br/>A: They must consent and sign on your behalf because you are not of legal age to sign on your own.